KernelFox0/Windows-XP-Shutdown-dialog/README.md

 - Display doesn't turn gray
 - The window sometimes doesn't close after clicking an option
 - Pressing standby with hibernation turned on hibernates the system instead of putting it to sleep mode

+Installing with exe pairs a file extension (.winshut) with the executable so it can be accessed easily